MStarmans91/WORC/README.md

 In this file, so called mounts are defined, which are used to locate the WORC tools and your inputs and outputs.
 Please inspect the mounts and change them if neccesary.

-Note: We use the site Python package to automatically find the WORC installation directory in this file.
-The site package does however not work in virtual environments.
-You will therefore have to change the packagedir directory manually to the folder your WORC installation is located.

-If you are using FASTR < 1.3.0, you need to manually add the WORC tools, datatypes and mounts to your FASTR configuration ($HOME/.fastr/config.py).
+Only if you are using FASTR < 1.3.0, you need to manually add the WORC tools, datatypes and mounts to your FASTR configuration ($HOME/.fastr/config.py).
 This concerns the following additions:

 ```
 # Add the WORC FASTR tools and type paths